Review the Existing Process

 It appears that there may be several entries containing reduplicated information, impacting as many as 577727 unique ABIs.
 We examine each unique ABI that may potentially be reduplicated in the following ways:

-1. Confirm that the date binaries are mutually exclusive.
+1. Confirm that the date binaries are mutually exclusive, indicating that each recorded entry provides unique information.

-3. Verify that the other metadata are consistent: year_established, state, city, primary_naics_code, and naics8_descriptions.
+3. Verify that the following metadata fields are consistent across entries: year_established, state, city, primary_naics_code, and naics8_descriptions.

-4. Check that the longitude and latitude are within acceptable error margins of each other.
+4. Confirm that the longitude and latitude coordinates fall within acceptable error margins for a given business address.

 Show the code